Vredefort impact structure: Formation and structure

+The structure's impact origin was established in 1961 by the location of shatter cones by American geologists Robert S. Dietz and Robert B. Hargraves, after being proposed in 1937 by Claude C. Albritton and John D. Boon.

-The asteroid that hit Vredefort is estimated to have been one of the largest ever to strike Earth since the Hadean Eon some four billion years ago, originally thought to have been approximately 10–15 km in diameter.
-As of 2022, the bolide was estimated at between 20 and 25 km in diameter, while the latest calculations have reliably adjusted it out to 94.9±0.67 kilometers.
-It is estimated to have impacted with a vertical velocity of 15–25 km/s.
+The asteroid that hit Vredefort is estimated to have been one of the largest ever to strike Earth since the Hadean Eon some four billion years ago, originally thought to have been approximately 10–15 km in diameter with a kinetic energy of 4.32×10^{23} joules.
+As of 2022, the asteroid was estimated at between 20 and 25 km in diameter, and is estimated to have impacted with a vertical velocity of 15–25 km/s and a range of energy of ~2-4×10^{24} J (~7.3×10^{23}-1.60×10^{24} J in relation to the previous estimate by a factor of 1.7-3.7), data apparently more consistent with geologic evidence such as shatter cones and planar deformation features.

 The original impact structure is estimated to have had a diameter of at least 170 km, with the impact affecting the structure of the surrounding host rock in a circular region around 300 km in diameter.
-Other estimates have placed the original crater diameter closer to 300 km.
+Other estimates, according for example to the shatter cones or planar deformation features, have placed the original crater diameter closer to 300 km.
 The landscape has been eroded to a depth of around 7-11 km since formation, obliterating the original crater.
 The remaining structure, the "Vredefort Dome", consists of a partial ring of hills 70 km in diameter, and is the remains of the central uplift created by the rebound of rock below the impact site after the collision.

 Estimates have placed the structure's age to be 2.023 billion years (± 4 million years) or 2.019/2.020 billion years (± 2-3 million years) old, which places it in the Orosirian Period of the Paleoproterozoic Era.
 It is among the oldest universally accepted impact structures on Earth.
-In comparison, it is about 10% older than the Sudbury Basin impact (at 1.849 billion years) and the Yarrabubba impact structure is older than the Vredefort impact structure by about 0.2 billion years.
-Other purported older impact structures have either poorly constrained ages (Dhala impact structure, India) or highly contentious impact evidence in case of the circa 3.023 billion year old Maniitsoq structure, West Greenland and the circa 2.4 billion year old Suavjärvi structure, Russia.
+In comparison, it is about 10% older than the Sudbury Basin impact (at 1.849 billion years) and the Yarrabubba impact structure is older than the Vredefort impact structure by about 10%.
+Other purported older impact structures have either poorly constrained ages (Dhala impact structure, India) or highly contentious impact evidence in the case of the circa 3.023 billion year old Maniitsoq structure, West Greenland and the circa 2.4 billion year old Suavjärvi structure, Russia.
 Their classification as impact structures remain controversial and unsettled.